skalenetwork/documentation/validators/register-validator-node.md

 ### Step 3.6: Send-Accept Delegation using validator-cli

 This step 3.6 and 3.7 is for testing delegation flow.
-If MSR is not set in the testnet please move to Step4.
+If MSR is not set in the testnet please move to Step 4.

 > Make sure you  already have at least 100 SKL tokens in your validator wallet for TestNet MSR is 100SKL tokens.